sphinx-doc/sphinx/doc/markup/desc.rst

 .. versionadded:: 0.4

 ..
-XXX this is only for Python
+XXX this is only correct for Python

 Inside object description directives, reST field lists with these fields are recognized and formatted nicely: